jononovo/Agent-16-250414/README/README-Comprehensive.md

 This project implements a flexible, extensible node-based workflow system for creating, visualizing, and executing workflows.
 The architecture uses a folder-based approach for implementing nodes, making it easy to add new node types.

+> **Note**: For a comprehensive technical reference, including data structures, system functions, and code patterns, see [REFERENCE.md](./REFERENCE.md)

 ## Core Architecture Overview

 The AI Agent Workflow Platform is built around a modular node-based architecture that enables the composition of complex workflows through simple, reusable components.
 The architecture follows these core design principles: